Our Assemblies & Conferences

 In her keynote speech on the opening day, Professor Eleonora Belfiore argued that cultural policy models are facing a moral crisis, referring to the systematic exploitation of cultural workers contributing to the publicly funded practice: “This problem might be resolved if we work collaboratively on an activist research agenda in which public cultural institutions and funders should be held accountable in the name of fairness and social justice.”

-1st Assembly of the Association of the Compendium of Cultural Policies and Trends
+International Cultural Policy Conference and the 1st Assembly of the Association of the Compendium in Rijeka, Croatia

 Hosted by Rijeka 2020 with the support of the Ministry of Culture and Media, the City of Rijeka and the Council of Europe